george-hawkins/japanese/README.md

 They operate quite differently to a usual online store.
 They require you to maintain a balance with them up front, i.e. you lodge money with them, and then when you put in an order for particular items from e.g. Amazon they pay for those items out of your balance.

-There's nothing stopping you lodging just enough money to cover your upcoming purchases but things become more difficult when it comes to shipping.
+There's nothing stopping you lodging just enough money to cover your upcoming purchases and the same later when it comes to shipping.

 The intial purchase works like this - you find what you want on Amazon Japan and then just paste the URL of each item into the ZenMarket product search field, it then shows you the item's Amazon page and lets you add that product to your ZenMarket basket.
 Once you've filled up your basket, click to buy everything.
+They charge a fixed ¥500 handling fee per item, e.g. if you buy eight items, you pay an additional 8 * ¥500 = ¥4000 (about US$27) on top of the Amazon Japan prices.

 If you haven't already lodged enough money to complete the purchase it asks you to do so now before the purchase can be completed.